andrealowe/domino-mpi-benchmark/README.md

 ### Running the benchmark script

+1. Start a workspace with the above configuration.
-Execute the mpi-train.sh script:
+2. Execute the mpi-train.sh script:

 ```
-/.train-mpi.sh
+/.mpi-train.sh
 ```

-To compare to a single GPU, execute the train.sh script.
+To compare to a single GPU, execute the ```train.sh``` script.